 This document examines the current rules concerning how maximum fares are set out, explains how taxi fares are calculated and recorded and the duties of passengers and drivers.

 Ireland is treated as one taximeter area.
-In November 2008 a revised National Maximum Taxi Fare came into effect which sets the maximum fares for the national taximeter area.
-This means that all taxi fares for all taxi journeys are calculated on the meter (unless in the case of pre-booked taxis a written waiver agreement is in place).
+The National Maximum Taxi Fare, which is provided for in the Small Public Service Vehicle (Consolidation and Reform) Regulations 2014, sets the maximum fares for the national taximeter area.
+This means that all taxi fares for all taxi journeys are calculated on the meter (unless, in the case of pre-booked taxis, a written waiver agreement is in place).